 See Bermuda Cuisine.

-Named after a now-extinct Scottish family headed by William Riddell who owned most of the area in the early 18th century.
+Named after a now-extinct Scottish family headed by William Riddell who owned most of the land area of the bay in the early 18th century.
 Also known as Heron Bay.
 A picturesque, exclusive area now dominated by a private golf course and affluent private homes from the land and their gorgeous coastal scenes, such as shown below.
+It had a superb golf course until 2016, since broken up into 22 lots including 18 residential lots, a nature reserve, open space reserves and a recreationally zoned area.
+The project aims to create a 66-acre reserve, the largest in Bermuda.
+The land area of the bay is considered one of the largest environmentally protected areas in Bermuda with significant areas of woodland reserve, coastal reserve, nature reserve and recreation zoning.
+Riddell’s Bay, Bermuda’s oldest course, closed in 2016 after nearly a century because the club could not meet its operational costs.

 The # 8 bus has a stop nearby Heron Bay Plaza for superb views and seascapes.
 Take Riddell's Bay Road.
 Go left on Fairways Road for more superb views or continue on to Burgess Point Road.
 The islands to your right are Darrell's Island, Burt's Island and Rickett's Island.